Simperium/simperium-ios/README.md

 --------------------------------
 The easiest way to add Simperium is to [download the latest release](https://github.com/Simperium/simperium-ios/releases/latest).
 Unzip the source code somewhere convenient.

-Then, drag and drop Simperium.xcodeproj into your application's project, then add libSimperium.a in your target's Build Phase tab (under Link Binary with Libraries).
+Then, drag and drop Simperium.xcodeproj into your application's project, and add libSimperium.a in your target's Build Phase tab (under Link Binary with Libraries).
 You'll still need to [add some dependencies](http://simperium.com/docs/ios/#add).
-Note that you shouldn't have Simperium.xcodeproj open in another window at the same time.
-Xcode doesn't like this.

-If for some reason you want to build a binary framework, open Simperium.xcodeproj, then select and build the Framework target for iOS Device.
-You can build a release version of the Framework target by choosing Product -> Build for Archiving.

 OSX
 ---